 The Gusuku Sites are significant sacred and historical landmarks from the Ryukyu Kingdom, now known as Okinawa.
 These UNESCO sites preserve the history of the Ryukyu Kingdom from the 12th to the 17th centuries and include nine key monuments, with four located in Naha.

 Among these, Shuri Castle is the most renowned but was severely damaged by fire in 2019.
-Despite this, visitors can still explore the ongoing reconstruction and other nearby UNESCO sites, such as the Sonohyan-utaki stone gate.
+Despite this, visitors on Okinawa shore excursions can still explore the ongoing reconstruction and other nearby UNESCO sites, such as the Sonohyan-utaki stone gate.
 To the south of the castle, the Shikina-en gardens, once part of the royal residence, are celebrated for their blend of traditional Japanese and Chinese styles.
 History enthusiasts should not miss the Tamaudun royal mausoleum, which houses the remains of the Ryukyu royal family.

 For an enriching exploration of Japan’s cultural legacy, Japan Shore Excursions offers excellent opportunities to visit these historic landmarks.